aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_region.rst

                 return json.loads(plaintext)

-Now we need to modify the handler file to pass in the appropriate arguments when constructing the EncryptDecrypt object.
+Note, for Python only: Now we need to modify the handler file to pass in the appropriate arguments when constructing the EncryptDecrypt object.

 .. tabs::